Do you want to know the absolute best ways to stop being a scapegoat? Here are the best defenses you must know about.

 Grey-rock it, that is!

-Grey rocking a bully means showing no emotion toward their behavior and only giving short, one-word answers to them.
-It also means to keep minimal contact with them.
-In other words, you wait long periods of time between seeing them and wait a long time before answering their texts.
+Keep minimal contact with them.
+In other words, wait long periods of time between seeing them.
+And wait a long time before answering their texts.

 5. Practice Self-Care and Compassion.

-Do the things that you love doing and that make you feel alive.
-Work on your hobbies and pursue your goals and dreams.
-The trick here is to work on you and to give yourself the love and care that others aren’t giving you.
+The trick here is to work on yourself and to give yourself the love and care that others aren’t giving you.
 Self-care is great because it can help counteract the negativity your bullies throw at you.

-This post was all about how to stop being a scapegoat, giving you steps to help you assert your right not to be blamed for other peoples’ behavior or mistakes, and take back your personal power.
+This post was all about how to stop being a scapegoat, giving you steps to help you assert your right not to be blamed for other PEOPLE’S behavior or mistakes, and take back your personal power.

 A related post you will enjoy: